v-rajagt/IntuneDocs/intune/fundamentals/scope-tags.md

 ## Default scope tag
 The default scope tag is automatically added to all untagged objects that support scope tags.

-The default scope tag feature is similar to the security scopes feature in System Center Configuration Manager.
+The default scope tag feature is similar to the security scopes feature in Microsoft Endpoint Configuration Manager.

 ## To create a scope tag